sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 </item>
 ```

 Only updaters that are allowed to look in the beta channel can find this update.
-An updater may use `-[SPUUpdaterDelegate allowedChannelsForUpdater:]` to find this update in addition to updates that are on the default channel:
+An updater may use [-[SPUUpdaterDelegate allowedChannelsForUpdater:]](/documentation/api-reference/Protocols/SPUUpdaterDelegate.html#/c:objc(pl)SPUUpdaterDelegate(im)allowedChannelsForUpdater:) to find this update in addition to updates that are on the default channel:

 ```swift
 func allowedChannels(for updater: SPUUpdater) -> Set<String> {